kabisa/theguild.nl/drafts/deploy-spring-boot-app-in-15-minutes/deploy-spring-boot-app-in-15-minutes.md

 ## Closing thoughts

 Dokku takes a bit of one time setup but once you have your Dokku instance ready, deploying new applications will be a breeze.
 Do note that Dokku was designed for simple single server setups.
-If you need fancy stuff like clustering, access control etc you might want to look at one of the more comprehensive projects in this space like [Flynn](https://flynn.io) or [Deis](http://deis.io).
+If you need fancy stuff like clustering, access control etc you might want to look at one of the more comprehensive projects in this space like [Flynn](https://flynn.io), [Deis](http://deis.io) or [Cloud Foundry](http://docs.cloudfoundry.org/).

-Even though Dokku is quite simple, we've only scratched the surface of what Dokku can do.
-Now you have a fully functional Dokku instance go ahead and explore the [Dokku docs](http://dokku.viewdocs.io/dokku/installation/) to see what more is possible!
+Even though Dokku is quite simple, we've only scratched the surface of what it can do.
+You now have a fully functional Dokku instance so go ahead and explore the [Dokku docs](http://dokku.viewdocs.io/dokku/installation/) to see what more is possible!

 If there's no suitable Heroku buildpack for your app you can always deploy a raw Docker container using Dokku by simply including a `Dockerfile` in the root of your project.